yunpengn/CertAWS/README.md

 ```
 - Now, you can visit the website at `http://localhost:4000/`.

+## Deployment

+Currently, this blog is being deployed to two environments concurrently, [production site](https://yunpengn.github.io/CertAWS/) on [GitHub Pages](https://pages.github.com/), as well as [staging site](https://CertAWS.netlify.com/) on [Netlify](https://www.netlify.com).
+The details for these two environments are described as follows respectively.

+### Production deployment

+We use the [Git deployer plugin](https://github.com/hexojs/hexo-deployer-git) for Hexo to deploy the site to the [`gh-pages` branch](https://github.com/yunpengn/CertAWS/tree/gh-pages), which is then picked up by GitHub Pages automatically.

+- You should have followed the [section above](#development) to set up the local development environment.
+- Deploy the website by running `npm run publish`, which will in turn run a [shell script](scripts/publish_gh_pages.sh). _Prior to doing this, check that you have access to the Git repository._

+### Staging deployment

+We are also using [Netlify](https://www.netlify.com) as a CI/CD service to host the staging site.
+The relevant configuration for Netlify can be found in the file [netlify.toml](netlify.toml), which basically runs `npm run deploy`.
+The staging pipeline would run whenever you push the changes to this GitHub repository and there is no manual step involved.

 ## Licence

 Copyright &copy; 2018 - Present by [Niu Yunpeng](https://www.github.com/yunpengn/)